SN 2025coe: A Multiple-Peaked Calcium-Strong Transient from A White-Dwarf Progenitor: Analysis

 \item Our multi-band monitoring campaign, spanning from $1.6$ to $\sim$ 90 days relative to the first detection, reveals that SN~2025coe reached a peak absolute magnitude of $M_{R, \, peak} \approx -15.8$~mag.
 The light curve exhibits a rapid post-peak decline rate of $\Delta m_{15}(R) \approx 1.5$~mag.

-\item The well-sampled multi-band light curves display three clearly distinct peaks occurring at phases of approximately $t \approx 1.6$ days, $t \approx 10.2$ days, and $t \approx 42.8$~days relative to the first detection.
+\item The well-sampled multi-band light curves display {multiple} distinct peaks occurring at phases of approximately $t \approx 1.6$ days, $t \approx 10.2$ days, {and a potential third peak at} $t \approx 42.8$~days relative to the first detection.
 This triple-peaked structure is exceptionally rare among known CaSTs, with only one other event (SN~2019ehk) showing similar features.

 \item Our spectroscopic sequence, beginning at just $+0.9$~days post-discovery, shows: (1) early-phase spectra dominated by broad (FWHM $\sim$22,000~km~s$^{-1}$) He I $\lambda$5876 emission; (2) the emergence of [Ca II] $\lambda\lambda$7291,7324 forbidden lines at $t = 20.6$~days while the spectrum still maintains photospheric characteristics of the He I P-Cygni profile; and (3) complete transition to the nebular phase by $t = 50.3$~days, marked by the disappearance of the He I P-Cygni profile.